 For example, IVF clinics in the United States are often viewed as some of the best in the world but their reputation comes at a price, and it is a hefty one.
 However, if you are seeking to choose a specific donor from an extremely wide pool of prospective donors it is probably one of the best places to travel to.

 Once again the best IVF clinics in the world are the ones that can satisfy your specific needs.
-There is plenty of choice so the advice is shop around.
+There is plenty of choices so the advice is to shop around.